 - Tag des Denkmals (TBA but traditionally the last Sunday in September) is Vienna’s contribution to European Heritage Day, when numerous historical buildings unlock their doors.
 Many open to the public for this day only

-- And talking of opening doors, Open House Vienna (2026 dates TBA) follows a similar concept but with newer buildings and architectural initiatives.
+- And talking of opening doors, Open House Vienna (September 25th to 27th) follows a similar concept but with newer buildings and architectural initiatives.
 Vienna’s famous social housing projects usually get good coverage at this

 - The central Am Hof square hosts the annual festival of the Vienna fire services (2026 dates TBA) with demonstrations and similar.
 The other emergency services participate, too